dmeim/ilovemypretty.com/public/feelings/afraid/verses.md

+> "There is no fear in love; but perfect love casts out fear."
+>
+> — 1 John 4:18

+---

 > "Fear not, for I am with you; be not dismayed, for I am your God.
 I will strengthen you, yes, I will help you, I will uphold you with My righteous right hand."
 >
 > — Isaiah 41:10

----

-> "Whenever I am afraid, I will trust in You."
->
-> — Psalm 56:3

 ---